 Finally, choose who receives the trust assets once your last surviving animal passes on and the trust ends.
 Just as with any designation, this can include individuals or charitable organizations.

 A pet trust provides peace of mind and good care for your beloved animals in the state of Oregon.
-For an estate plan consultation that includes considering your animals, contact Gruber and Associates, P.C. today.
+For an estate plan consultation that includes considering your animals, contact Diane L. Gruber today.

 If you completed your estate plan in 2017, congratulations!
 You are ahead of the 55 percent of Americans who do not have a will or other estate plan.